Independent Particles in a Dynamical Random Environment: Introduction and results

 \begin{theorem} Consider independent particles on $\bZ$ in an i.i.d.~space-time environment with bounded jumps, under assumptions {\rm\eqref{Pass}} and {\rm\eqref{Rass}}.
 Let the $\om$-dependent initial distribution satisfy {\rm\eqref{Dass}} and {\rm\eqref{momass}}.
 With definitions as above, quenched characteristic functions converge in $L^1(\P)$: \be \lim_{n\to\infty} \E\bigl\lvert E^\om(e^{i \overline Y_n(\thvec)}) - \mE(e^{i Z(\thvec)}) \bigr\rvert =0. \ee In particular, under the averaged distribution $P$, convergence in distribution holds for the $\bR^N$-valued vectors as $n\to\infty$:

 \end{theorem}

-While we do not have a queched limit (convergence of distributions under a fixed $\om$), limit \eqref{chflim} does imply that, if a quenched limit exists, it is the same as we have found.
+While we do not have a quenched limit (convergence of distributions under a fixed $\om$), limit \eqref{chflim} does imply that, if a quenched limit exists, it is the same as we have found.

+A special case of the above theorem is the stationary situation.
+The proof of the following corollary comes by a direct computation using \eqref{Zcov}.

+\begin{corollary} Consider the same setting as in the previous theorem.
+If furthermore variables $\eta_0$ have conditional distribution \eqref{def:muom}, and more generally when $\sigma_0^2=\rho_0$, process $Z(t,0)$ has covariance